openstack-archive/steth/README.md

 ## Background

 OpenStack networking can be deloyed as different architectures, such as ML2 with OVS(legacy and DVR), Linux bridge, OVN, Dragonflow and so forth.
 However, they all need enviromental prerequisites.
-For instance, VLAN needs to be configured as we expect; bandwidth should meet our need; connection between nodes should be active, etc.
+For instance, VLAN needs to be configured as we expect; bandwidth should meet our requirements; connection between nodes should be active, etc.

 Besides, with some well-deployed architectures, troubleshooting for VM networking is difficult.
 For instance, why VM cannot get an IP address; or why it cannot connect to Internet, etc. Stetho integrates useful scripts and third party tools(like iperf, tcpdump, etc.) to help operators keep tracking on VM networking.